xenia-e/capstone/README.md

 # Machine Learning Model Outline

-We have built a basic machine learning model to take in sample data and test accuracy using a Random Forest Classifier.
+Using data from the Olympic games from 1900 to 2016, we are using a Random Forest Classifier to predict if Olympic athletes will earn a medal based on their physical attributes.
 Please find the code [here](https://github.com/xenia-e/capstone/blob/main/MachineLearning/Olympics_Machine_Learning_Model.ipynb).

 ### Questions about the model:

 **Which model did you choose and why?**
+We need to visualize our data to explore it and determine the best statistical test and training model to use.

+We will be using a supervised machine learning model because we already know what data we are trying to predict.

-* We chose the Random Forest Classifier, a supervised ensemble learning method for classification and regression that takes in many small decision trees for training for more accurate input.
+If the data is structured tabular data, we would like to use a Random Forest Classifier.
+This is an ensemble learning method for classification and regression that take in many small decision trees for training for a more accurate output.

-* We chose this model because we have structured tabular data and because we know what we are predicting, we can use a supervised learning model.

-* We are also working on testing and training a neural network model.
-We are still in the process of execution here.
+We would also like to use a neural network and compare the accuracy and results.

+Pre-Processing:
+Body types vary based on sport, so to improve our model's accuracy, we filtered our data to only look at gymnastics.
+Binned countries with less than 100 entries to "Other" category Dropped Name, Team, Sport, Event and Medal columns as these are not needed for our model Encoded Sex, NOC and Games as these are object data

 **How are you training your model?**
-* X: Age, Gender, Weight, Height, Country
+X: Sex, Age, Height, Weight, NOC, Games, BMI, Team Wins, Wins Per Member
-* y: Rank (Medal)

-* After choosing our features, we have split to training and testing sets, then scaled the data for the model
+y: Win (yes or no)
+We chose these because we are looking at physical features.
+We kept NOC (team) and games (year) because these also determine physical attributes.

 #### What is the model's accuracy?
-* Using the Balanced Random Forest Classifier, we received a balanced accuracy score of 0.74
+* We are using this model to classify whether or not a person will earn a medal based on their physical attributes.
+Due to our data's linear relationship, this model is useful for regression analysis and classification.
+We can also easily view the relative importance of our input features.
+This will help to determine the most important features in the training of our model.
+Lastly, the small trees prevent us from overfitting our model.
+* Limitations: If there are too many trees, it can slow the algorithm.
+We must check our features to ensure they are important to our model and the model runs effectively.
+* Balanced Accuracy Score: 85%